 If you’ll like to receive Jesus into your life please pray this prayer: “Father I acknowledge that I am a sinner, that Jesus died for me, that you raised him from the dead.
 Father please forgive me.
 I accept Jesus today as my Lord and my Saviour.
 Amen.”

 © Leke Alder | email@example.com.

 Sometimes sex messes up our capacity to walk away from potential emotional ruin.
-It magnetises us,… Click To Tweet
+It magnetises us, makes us stay in a bad relationship.
+Click To Tweet